John McCain 2008 presidential campaign: Gramm departs

 Former senator Phil Gramm was a co-chairman of the McCain campaign, and McCain's chief economic adviser.
 He stepped down from the campaign on July 18, 2008, about a week after he made remarks to The Washington Times about the 2008 financial crisis.
 Gramm had said, "You've heard of mental depression; this is a mental recession," and "We have sort of become a nation of whiners.
 You just hear this constant whining."
 McCain had quickly repudiated Gramm's remarks, saying "Phil Gramm doesn't speak for me, I speak for me.
 I strongly disagree."
 When asked if Gramm was still in contention for the U.S. Treasury Secretary position as previously speculated, McCain had said, "I think Senator Gramm would be in serious consideration for ambassador of Belarus, though I'm not sure the citizens of Minsk would welcome that."
 Gramm said upon leaving that he had become a distraction to the campaign.

 Obama-as-celebrity TV advertisement

 A McCain campaign ad crafted by Fred Davis compared Barack Obama to known celebrities such as Britney Spears and Paris Hilton, and questioned his readiness to lead while criticizing his energy policy.
-The ad received criticism from The New York Times and MSBC for claims that it featured racial undertones reminiscent of the attacks against Harold Ford during the 2006 Tennessee Senate Election.
+The ad received criticism from The New York Times and MSNBC for claims that it featured racial undertones reminiscent of the attacks against Harold Ford during the 2006 Tennessee Senate Election.
 The ads resulted in a tightening of Obama's lead in polls.
 After the election, Obama deputy campaign manager Steve Hildebrand said: "It was the first time during the general election where I started to freak out...
 I thought if they can brand him as a celebrity rather than as a serious leader we're going to be in serious trouble."